Brenton on Sea

 Beach on the Garden Route

-Brenton on Sea on the Garden Route about 15 kilometres west of Knysna, Brenton-on-Sea Beach extends for approximately three kilometres.
-This beach has blue flag status.
+Brenton-on-Sea on the Garden Route, about 15 kilometres west of Knysna, Brenton-on-Sea Beach extends for approximately three kilometres.
+This beach has Blue flag status.

-The area is somewhat undeveloped because of the endangered Brenton Blue butterfly which has official protection This is most often observed from the end of October to December
+The area is somewhat undeveloped because of the endangered Brenton Blue butterfly, which has official protection This is most often observed from the end of October to December

 A lagoon is separated from the ocean by cliffs is a safer place to swim than the beach.
 The cliffs are also a good viewing area from which to observe dolphins and whales.
 Three different species of whale can be seen from Brenton Beach.
 These are southern right whales, humpback whales, and also the lesser-known Bryde’s whale, which resides here all year round.
 The windy conditions are great for paragliding.
 There are good fishing spots here too.
 Mainly around Castle Rock or amid the rock pools surrounded by mussel beds.
-The beach tends to be popular during the season and the car park gets quite full.
+The beach tends to be popular during the season, and the car park gets quite full.

 Check the tides here